The mean number of 3-torsion elements in ray class groups of quadratic fields: Parametrization of -torsion elements in ray class groups of quadratic fields

 We next consider the action of $\Gal(K_2/\bQ)$ on $\Cl_3(K_2,c)$.
 The number of $c$-valid {\em cubic fields} on the right-hand side of the equality in Corollary \ref{6.1} is related to the sizes of eigenspaces for the action of $\Gal(K_2/\bQ)$.
 Note that $\Cl_3(K_2,c)$ is a $\Gal(K_2/\bQ)$-module of odd order, and thus we have two well-defined submodules of $\Cl_3(K_2,c)$:

 We then have $\Cl_3({K_2,c}) = \Cl_3^+({K_2,c}) \oplus \Cl_3^-({K_2,c}),$ and thus

-\begin{proposition} Fix a quadratic field $K_2$, and for any squarefree integer $c'$, let $c = c'$ or $c = 9c'$.
+\begin{proposition} Fix a quadratic field $K_2$, and let $c$ be a positive integer which is squarefree away from 3, and $27 \nmid c$.
 Then:

 \end{proposition} \begin{proof} The second part follows from Lemma 1.10 of \cite{nakagawa} and Proposition 35 of \cite{bv3}.
 To prove the first part, consider some cyclic cubic field $K^+$ unramified away from $c$.
-By class field theory and the proof of Proposition \ref{raypara}, $K^+K_2/K_2$ corresponds to a index-$3$ subgroup $H$ of $\Cl(K_2,c)[3]$, the 3-Sylow subgroup of $\Cl(K_2,c)$.
+By class field theory and the proof of Proposition \ref{raypara}, $K^+K_2/K_2$ corresponds to a index-$3$ subgroup $H$ of $\Cl(K_2,c)^{(3)}$, the 3-Sylow subgroup of $\Cl(K_2,c)$.
 Since $K^+K_2$ is Galois over $\bQ$, $H$ has an action of $\Gal(K_2/\bQ)$.
 Artin reciprocity implies that Thus, we write $H = H^+ \oplus H^-$, where $H^{\pm} := \{ [I] \in H : \sigma([I]) = [I]^{\pm}\}$.
-Let $\Cl(K_2,c)[3]^{\pm}$ be defined analogously.
-Since $H$ is index $3$, it is clear that $H^+ = \Cl(K_2,c)[3]^+$ or $H^- =\Cl(K_2,c)[3]^-$.
+Let $\Cl^{\pm}(K_2,c)^{(3)}$ be defined analogously.
+Since $H$ is index $3$, it is clear that $H^+ = \Cl^+(K_2,c)^{(3)}$ or $H^- =\Cl^-(K_2,c)^{(3)}. $

-We now show that $H^- = \Cl(K_2,c)[3]^-$, so that $\Cl(K_2,c)[3]/H \cong \Cl(K_2,c)[3]^+/H^+$.
-For any lift $\tilde{\sigma}$ of $\sigma$ to $\Gal(K^+K_2/K_2)$, Artin reciprocity implies the action of conjugation on $\Gal(K^+K_2/K_2)$ by $\tilde{\sigma}$ corresponds to acting by $\sigma$ on $\Cl(K_2,c)[3]/H$.
-Since $\Gal(K^+K_2/K_2)$ is isomorphic to $C_6$, $\sigma$ acts trivially on $\Cl(K_2,c)[3]/H$ so $H^- = \Cl(K_2,c)[3]^-$.
-We then have that the number of index-$3$ subgroups of $\Cl(K_2,c)[3]^+$ is the same as the number of order-$3$ subgroups, which are generated by nontrivial elements of $\Cl_3(K_2,c)^+$.
+We now show that $H^- = \Cl^-(K_2,c)^{(3)}$, so that $\Cl(K_2,c)^{(3)}/H \cong \Cl^+(K_2,c)^{(3)}/H^+$.
+For any lift $\tilde{\sigma}$ of $\sigma$ to $\Gal(K^+K_2/K_2)$, Artin reciprocity implies the action of conjugation on $\Gal(K^+K_2/K_2)$ by $\tilde{\sigma}$ corresponds to acting by $\sigma$ on $\Cl(K_2,c)^{(3)}/H$.
+Since $\Gal(K^+K_2/K_2)$ is isomorphic to $C_6$, $\sigma$ acts trivially on $\Cl(K_2,c)^{(3)}/H$ so $H^- = \Cl^-(K_2,c)^{(3)}$.
+We then have that the number of index-$3$ subgroups of $\Cl^+(K_2,c)^{(3)}$ is the same as the number of order-$3$ subgroups, which are generated by nontrivial elements of $\Cl_3^+(K_2,c)$.
 Since powers of an element generate the same subgroup we then deduce the first part. \end{proof}

-We additionally remark that $\Cl^+_3(K_2,c) = \Cl_3(\bQ,c)$.
-This implies that $\Cl^+_3(K_2,c)$ is independent of $K_2$.
+We additionally remark that for any quadratic field $K_2$, $\Cl^+_3(K_2,c) = \Cl_3(\bQ,c)$, independent of $K_2$.
 This is a crucial fact that greatly simplifies the computation for the average size of ray class groups of conductor $c$ when $K_2$ is allowed to vary.
 We next compute asymptotics for both $\Cl^{\pm}_3(K_2,c)$ by counting the relevant $c$-valid cubic fields as given in Proposition \ref{decomp}.